 Expenses: One of our operating principles is that we spend as much of our funds as possible in Haiti (rather than buying goods and services from non-Haitians and merely distributing them in Haiti).
 We have around 200 full time Haitian employees that receive all or part of their salary from your donations.
 While they are providing services like medical and pastoral care to their fellow Haitians, their employment is also a direct way that we are improving Haiti.
 Although it varies from year to year, most commonly, GVCM spends nearly all of the donations we receive in a year.

 Strategy: GVCM’s total annual budget is typically around $1,000,000.
 When you think about it, it is incredible that we are able to sustain 70 churches with 10,000+ attendees, 24 schools with 7,000 children, medical programs that treat around 20,000 patients, and an orphanage with 130+ children all on this budget.
 Part of the reason is that Haitians contribute for some of the services they receive (typically about half of the cost).
 Our medical clinic, schools, and churches all collect fees or donations locally to allow us to reach more people and to empower Haitians to be a part of their own solution.
-The other reason for our frugality is that we employ only five Americans, three of whom are on a part-time salary and the other two are missionaries with personal supporters.
+The other reason for our frugality is that we employ only four Americans, three of whom are on a part-time salary.
 Our highest paid employee is our Haitian-American executive director, and his compensation is about 20% lower than the national average for non-profit executive directors.

 Tax Return: This form 990 is our most recent tax return that provides you with all of the information we furnish to the Internal Revenue Service.